AndresSalinas97/Airlines-Web-Engineering-Project/README.md

 The database wrapper uses the mongodb driver's find, distinct and update functions to read and manipulate the data as needed.
 The data itself is stored in a mongodb Atlas cloud database.

 With these components, the server is able to receive requests, retrieve or modify the data needed for the request and show a corresponding result.

+The APP folder contains a server file and one html and one javascript file for each page.
+Each javascript file retrieves the data that the page needs from the API and puts it in a variable that the HTML is then able to access from the Vue class.

 ### Design principles
 In designing the API, the principles of REST were to be taken into account.
 Below is an explanation of how each of the REST principles were incorporated into the final design of the API.